krishaamer/green-filter-research/research/literature/design.md

 -   van der Wal et al. (2016) discusses “status motives make people publicly display sustainable behavior”.

 ### Food Waste {#food-waste}

+-   Nabipour Afrouzi et al. (2023): “The agricultural sector contributes to approximately 13.5% of the total global anthropogenic greenhouse gas emissions and accounts for 25% of the total CO2 emission.”

 There are several initiatives to reduce food waste by helping people consume food that would otherwise be throw away.